Our in-house agency specializes in hotel marketing and restaurant marketing and we love selling out a great event.

 Create a hashtag campaign for your restaurant event.
 Expand the reach of your Instagram posts by researching and using hashtags that will reach your target audience.

 Also, develop an event hashtag and use it to generate online buzz before, during and after your event.
 You may want to incentivize event attendees to post images and video using the hashtag during the event so that you have great content for next year’s promotion.

 Usually, your property Twitter, Facebook and Instagram bios link to your website.
 But when you’re promoting a big event, you may consider changing these links, so they send visitors directly to the event page.

-Bee Loud works to build relationships with local bloggers and social media influencers.
+Our marketing agency works to build relationships with local bloggers and social media influencers.
 We maintain lists of users with more than 3,000 followers on Instagram, Facebook or Twitter.
 We vet them to ensure their interests and style are aligned with the brands we promote.
 If we need extra exposure for an event, we can send them content to share and offer them free tickets.

 Why not get your team members to promote your event on their social media platforms?
 Provide them content and incentivize them to share it!